 To request active records, contact the planner listed on the land use review notice.
 You can also find a name under Staff Contact in Permits section in Portland Maps.

-You can find the status of land use application in Portland Maps.
+You can find the status of a land use application in Portland Maps.

 Code enforcement records